goki/general/README.md

 # general
-General documentation, issues, and discussions applicable to the entire GoKi project
+General documentation, issues, and discussions applicable to the entire Goki project